This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a large mixing bowl, whisk together the flours, baking soda, powder, salt and all the spices; set aside.
+• In a medium bowl, whisk together the flour, baking soda, baking powder, salt, and spices.

 Nutrition